yogeshgunasekaran/NGNIX-provisioning-Manually/README.md

 # NGNIX-provisioning-Manually
-Installation of NGNIX in Ubuntu
+Installation of NGNIX in Ubuntu.
+Nginx is a front-end web server, used as a reverse proxy server which receives the request from client and send the request to proxy servers (application server).
 ### Log in to root user
 ```sh
 sudo su -